SV Stuttgarter

 Krafft came in as the new head coach for 1987-88 and led the club to even glory

-as they were promoted to the top flight Bundesliga as champions over second
+as they were promoted to the top-flight Bundesliga as champions over second-place FC St Pauli.

-Kickers had to decamp to the Neckarstadion but unfortunately their first
+Once more, Kickers had to decamp to the Neckarstadion, but unfortunately, their first

-led by Rainer Zobel were promoted once again following a play off win against
+led by Rainer Zobel was promoted once again following a playoff win against

 Bundesliga was extended to twenty teams for 1991-92 to allow the inclusion of

-East German sides following unification of the two states.
-Kickers’s stay in
+East German sides following the unification of the two states.
+Kickers’ stay in

 the top flight once again lasted just one season.